powertsai/GettingandCleaningData/README.md

 1. Uses descriptive activity names to name the activities in the data set
 1. Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-#Attribute Information:
-#For each record in the dataset it is provided:

-#-
-#- Its activity label.
-#- An identifier of the subject who carried out the experiment.

-### function created to merge data
+### function defined in run_analysis.R to created the merge data and tidy data
 1. getData combine the train/test data into one data.table
   1. getDataTable read data file to data.table
 1. getActivityData extract y_train.txt, y_test.txt convert to descriptive activity label name